 Is it cheaper to rent a car ahead of time or at the airport?

-It’s best to book your rental car in advance for many reasons.
-Rates may rise as you get closer to the time of your trip and vehicles may run out in high-demand periods.
+It’s best to book your hire car Newcastle Airport in advance for many reasons.
+Rates may rise as you get closer to the time of your trip and vehicles may run out in the high-demand hire period.
 You could end up having to rent an expensive model or even with no vehicle if you leave it to the last minute.

 What happens if you don’t return a rental car on time?

-Many companies will charge an extra day’s rental if you fail to return the vehicle at the agreed-upon time.
+Many car rental Newcastle Airport companies will charge an extra day’s rental if you fail to return the vehicle at the agreed-upon time.
 Any late fees and penalties will be laid out in your rental agreement.